Nouveau-Printemps/federated-webring/fediring-protocol.md

 The message must contain the UUID of the first request.
 Then, the server which sent the request has to validate it with an HTTP status 200 or invalidate it with an HTTP status 403.

-e.g., Server A wants to federate with Server B. So, Server A send a request to Server B
+e.g., Server A wants to federate with Server B. So, Server A sends a request to Server B
 ```json
 {
   "type": "federation/request",